skeyll/SynicSugar/docs/content/SynicSugar.P2P/p2pInfo/RefreshPings.md

 +++
-title = "RefreshPing"
+title = "RefreshPings"
 weight = 11
 +++
-## RefreshPing
+## RefreshPings
 <small>*Namespace: SynicSugar.P2P* <br>
 *Class: p2pInfo* </small>

-public async UniTask RefreshPing(UserId target)
+public async UniTask RefreshPings()

 ### Description
-Refresh ping with target. <br>
+Refresh ping with other all peers. <br>
-We can't call RefleshPings at the same time until the process is finished.
+We can't call RefleshPing at the same time until the process is finished.

 ```cs
 using Cysharp.Threading.Tasks;